Translator

 Each translator implements QueryTranslator, the abstract base class from translator_base.py.

-Translator Responsibilities
+Translator responsibilities

 A translator must implement the following two class methods:

-• to_generic_syntax(query, *, search_field_general) -> Query
+• to_generic_syntax(query, *, field_general) -> Query

 • to_specific_syntax(query) -> Query